SteveLane/hugo-icon/README.md

 Copy `exampleSite/config.toml` into the root of your website folder, and edit it to your hearts content!

-Add `theme = "hugo-fabric"` to this config, or when running, use `hugo -t hugo-icon`
+Add `theme = "hugo-fabric"` to this config, or when serving, use `hugo server -t hugo-icon`.

+## To Do

+- add blogging capability